Tomisin777/cardiovascular-disease-prediction/README.md

 4. **Explore advanced models** - XGBoost, Neural Networks
 5. **Apply to cardiotoxicity prediction** - Extend this work to predict heart damage from cancer treatments

+## Model Optimization

+### Threshold Adjustment
+The default prediction threshold (0.5) resulted in 3 missed disease cases.
+For a cardiovascular screening tool, false negatives (missed diagnoses) are more dangerous than false positives (unnecessary follow-up tests).

+**Threshold Analysis:**
+- At 0.5: 88.5% accuracy, 3 missed cases
+- At 0.15: 77.1% accuracy, 0 missed cases, 14 false alarms

+**Decision:**
+Threshold set to 0.15 to achieve 100% sensitivity (catch all disease cases).
+This results in 14 false positives who would undergo confirmatory testing (ECG, stress test, angiogram) to rule out disease.

+This model serves as a **screening tool**, not a diagnostic tool.
+All positive predictions require clinical confirmation.

 ## How to Run
 ```bash
 # Clone the repository